zack-bitcoin/amoveo/docs/design/byzantine_rationality.md

 Response to critics
 ==========

-Here is a paper where someone tried to attack rational modeling in the context of blockchains. https://bford.info/2019/09/23/rational/
+Here is a paper where someone tried to attack rational modelling in the context of blockchains. https://bford.info/2019/09/23/rational/

 This paper is based on the logic behind Godel's incompleteness theorem.